AuroraGorgan/testing_project_manual_testing/Database Project for Watch and Win.md

 Database description: The "Watch and Win" database is designed to manage information related to ticket purchases within a cinema network for the Watch and Win application, which selects winners for a free 3-month cinema subscription.
 The primary purpose of this database is to provide an efficient platform for tracking and managing ticket sales, as well as for analyzing data related to customer preferences and movie performance.

+General information stored:

+1. Ticket purchase details: these include the movie ID, client name, purchase date, number of tickets purchased, movie title and genre, IMDb rating and release date.
+2. Information on available subtitles: the database also contains details about the available subtitles for each movie, including a unique identifier, subtitle name and code.
+3. Client and cinema details: customer information (such as name, email address, and phone number) is stored in a separate table, while information about cinemas, including their names and locations, is managed in a different table.
+4. Link between movies and subtitles: through the "movie_subtitles" table, the database establishes the connection between movies and the available subtitles.

 <ol>
 <li>Database Schema </li>
 <br>